 Throw the kale pieces on a cookie sheet or stone.
 You want to drizzle the leaves with a little olive oil.
 Don't use too much or the chips wont crisp up.
 Once you're done drizzling, use your hands and sort of rub the oil all over the leaves so they are well coated.
 You'll know if you have the correct amount when each "chip" is shiny, but not dripping with oil.
 This is a good time to sprinkle those leaves with a seasoning, herb, or just plain ole salt and pepper. *The possibilities are endless here.
 Be sure to look at your ingredients list to see if there is anything funky in the bottle.
 I used Penzey's Northwoods Fire seasoning tonight for the first time and they were SPICY!
 I love spicy, always have, but these were a bit much.
 I definitely need to tone it down next time.
 Nonetheless, I'll munch on them again tomorrow.

-Bake in a 400 degree oven until they are crispy.
-I baked mine for 20 minutes last night, but it has often taken longer.
-It has a lot to do with how well you dry them off after their bath and how much oil is used.
+taken longer.
+It has a lot to do with how well you dry them off after

 Let them cool for a few minutes before digging in.
 Mmmmm.
 Enjoy!